silverwind/gitea-backporter/README.md

 It will also search for pull requests that target release branches and remove any `backport/*` labels from them.

+It will also make sure any pull requests that have `## :warning: BREAKING` in their description have the `kind/breaking` label.

 ### Merge queue synchronization

 The script will also look for pull requests that have the label